 Other dental cavity symptoms include increased sensitivity to hot and cold foods and drinks.
 If you find yourself in pain when you take a sip of cold water, for example, your teeth may need some attention.

 Ultimately, only your dentist can check the condition of your teeth and accurately assess how far any damage has spread.
-He or she will then advise you on the best course of treatment.
+He or she will then advise you on the best course of tooth decay treatment.

 How to prevent tooth decay

-- If you do drink sugary or acidic drinks, use a straw to minimize contact with your teeth
+- If you do drink sugary or acidic drinks, use a straw to minimize contact with your teeth (especially during the holidays!)

 - Chew sugar-free gum containing xylitol after meals if you are unable to brush (although artificial sweeteners have their risks too)

-- Use a fluoride toothpaste
+- Use a fluoride or hydroxyapatite toothpaste

 - Take a multivitamin that contains calcium, magnesium and vitamin D